tehKaiN/ld40-squared/README.md

 This game is made for Amiga hardware.
 It should run on any Amiga just fine.
 Running from HDD is recommended.

+Since there was no time for optimizations, code is far from polished.
+Strong CPU is required - 20MHz or faster.
+On stock 68000@7MHz you *will* experience flickering.

 ## Keyboard controls
 - <kbd>W</kbd> <kbd>S</kbd> <kbd>A</kbd> <kbd>D</kbd> - movement
 - <kbd>R</kbd> - retry